sevmorris/prep-zoom-files-for-edit/README.md

 **STEPS FOR PREPPING FILES FOR EDIT**

+## Tasks

+- Prep Zoom files for Logic
+- Pre-process wavs in Logic
+- Process files in Descript
+- Process final files in Logic
+- Final checks and upload

 ***Prep Zoom files for Logic***

 - Create a working dir for the project with a title in the standard format